You are here

 This studio explores various methods of screen printing.
 Students gain skills in additive and photo process printing.
 The history of screen printing and contemporary registrations of the process are discussed in class.

 Students develop skills in fashion illustration, pattern making, fabric selection, draping and garment construction.
-The final project is the creation of a piece to be exhibited at the conclusion of the program.
+The final project is the creation of a piece to be viewed and critiqued by peers and instructors at the conclusion of the program.

 Basic principles of computer animation are explored through a variety of techniques.
 Students create narrative story lines which they render in different forms of animation including hand made flip books, stop motion, Flash and claymation.
-Students view contemporary pieces to put ideas and work in the context of the greater art world.
+Students view contemporary pieces to provide context for their ideas in relation to the media and greater art world.